vrona/FHE.Chess/docs/data_transformation.md

 ## Goal

 This document would help the [models](model_lifecycle.md) to receive the desired input_data in correct format and transformed the ground truth data and output.
-This includes in training and production contexts.<br>
+This concerns training and inference contexts.<br>

 **Input data**<br>
 The 1st layers of the models are made of Convolution Neural Network which need input_data of shape (12,8,8) and filled of binary data.<br>